KCSAURAV/Makefile/README.md

 Lastly, the makefile in this top-level directory is the LAST part of this tutorial.
 You will not understand it until you have finished the tutorial.
-Save it for last.
-(I know you won't, but I am obliged to say so anyway.)
+Save it for last :)